A widely-respected force in identity protection

 After getting hands-on experience with the service, we gave IdentifyForce strong marks in almost every category.
 With that said, you’ll want to pay close attention to the features offered in each plan, as each option provides different monitoring and a different level of coverage.

-Again, you’ll choose between the Ultrasecure and Ultrasecure + Credit plans.
-These options are actually quite similar, but note that Ultrasecure + Credit gives you credit-related features like three-bureau credit monitoring and access to credit reports.
+Again, you’ll choose between the UltraSecure and UltraSecure + Credit plans.
+These options are actually quite similar, the only major difference being that UltraSecure + Credit includes credit monitoring features (three-bureau credit monitoring and access to credit reports).
 As you’ll see, we strongly recommend having credit monitoring in place — especially across all three credit bureaus.
-And keep in mind that you can add IdentityForce’s child monitoring service, ChildWatch, to either plan.
+And keep in mind that you can add IdentityForce’s child monitoring service, ChildWatch, to either individual plan.
+Family plans already include ChildWatch.

-Fortunately, Ultrasecure comes with social security number monitoring.
-It also includes a light version of credit monitoring, which would alert us if someone requested our credit report.
+Fortunately, UltraSecure comes with social security number monitoring.
+It also includes a light version of credit monitoring, which would alert you if someone requested your credit report.
 We think you’ll appreciate this — as it’s important to know right away if a criminal is attempting to take out a loan or apply for a credit card in your name.
 IdentityForce also keeps an eye on public records, the Web, and the Dark Web, looking for your sensitive information being used fraudulently.

 FYI: It takes a special browser just to access sites on the “Dark Web.”2 These sites are very secure and anonymous, but that can be a bad thing when they’re used by criminals who want to avoid the prying eyes of the law.

 You can probably tell from the name of this bundle that it includes credit features (we appreciate when companies are direct).
 We really enjoyed trying out this service.
-The Ultrasecure plan would notify us if (or when!) our credit was pulled for a credit check, but Ultrasecure + Credit allowed us to check our credit ourselves.
+The UltraSecure plan will notify you if (or when!) your credit is pulled for a credit check, but UltraSecure + Credit will let you check your credit report yourself.
 This plan also comes with three-bureau credit monitoring, as well as access to our credit scores.

-Note that ChildWatch monitors your child’s identity in public records and online, including the Dark Web.
+Note that ChildWatch monitors your child’s identity in public records and online, including the Dark Web and social-media sites.
 It tracks your child’s personal information, like their social security number.
 If you have little ones in the home, we recommend having some sort of identity monitoring for kids.

 IdentityForce has some really strong features, and we gave it high marks after using the service ourselves.
 If money is not an issue, this should be one of the top identity theft protection services on your list.